|485.01||APPOINTMENT; BOND; DUTIES.|

 (i) copies of law library receipts;

-(ii) copies of certificates for payment of local registrars of vital records;
+(ii) copies of certificates for payment of local registrars of vital statistics;

 (iii) affidavits or statements on application for certified copies of records for veterans purposes or for use by branches of military service;